Katrina Eugenia is a painter from New Jersey, living in New York City.

-Her line of Limited Edition Signed Notecards depicting iconic NYC buildings are carried by The Morgan Library in New York and her Limited Edition Notecard of her piece, 'Papa's Pool Where his Boxing Ring Once Stood' is carried by the Hemingway House and Museum in Key West, FL.
+Her line of Limited Edition Signed Notecards depicting iconic NYC buildings are carried by The Morgan Library in New York and her Limited Edition Notecard of her drawing, 'Papa's Pool Where his Boxing Ring Once Stood' is carried by the Hemingway House and Museum in Key West, FL.

 Eugenia has appeared in front of the camera for magazines including Esquire and Men's Fitness.
 Katrina posed for David LaChapelle, featured in his latest books, 'Lost and Found' and 'Good News,' published in November 2017 with Taschen books.

 Eugenia interned for Bruce Weber while studying photography at Pratt Institute.
 She is credited for assisting with his book: CARTIER I LOVE YOU (Celebrating 100 years of Cartier in America).